QuickoAbdul/QuickoAbdul/readme.md

 <h3 align="center">In search of the limit of development</h3>

 - 📫 How to reach me **quickoabdul@gmail.com**
-- Working currently on an AI EHMAN
+- Working currently on an AI named Ehman

 <h3 align="left">Connect with me:</h3>
 <p align="left">